russross/s3fslite/README.md

 s3fslite
 ========

-s3fslite is a fork of Randy Rizun's `s3fs`:
+s3fslite is a fork of Randy Rizun's s3fs, a file system that stores all data in an Amazon S3 bucket:

 * <http://code.google.com/p/s3fs/wiki/FuseOverAmazon>